GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/current-user-controller/current-chat-user-controller.md

 #### Parameters

-  - completion: Called when the controller has finished fetching the local data and the client connection is established.
+  - `completion`: Called when the controller has finished fetching the local data and the client connection is established.

 ### `reloadUserIfNeeded(completion:)`